 The award was established in 2012 to support emerging photographers.
 The call for submissions emphasises a predilection for projects conceived in book form: works that find a voice through the book.

 The award is not an open submission.
 Each year, a diverse array of international nominators are asked to recommend suitable projects.
-A panel of judges, including Michael Mack and Polly Fleury (Wilson Centre for Photography), as well as two guest judges will together assess all submitted dummies, shortlisting 10 works; from the shortlist, a single project will be chosen as the winner to be published by MACK.
+A panel of judges, including Michael Mack and Polly Fleury (Wilson Centre for Photography), as well as three guest judges together assess all submitted dummies, shortlisting 10 works; from the shortlist, a single project is chosen as the winner to be published by MACK.